STUDENT/PARENT HANDBOOK -

 Middle Schoolers Taking High School Courses

-- Student scored at or above grade level on the benchmark exam in language arts for English, history, science, or qualifying scores in math for high school level math courses.
+- Student scored at or above grade level on the benchmark exam in language arts for English or qualifying scores in math for high school level math courses.

 - 3.0 GPA (grade point average)

-- Course must be approved by ES and high school lead/counselor **before the beginning of the semester and must show as HS level on the Master Agreement.
+- Course must be approved by ToR and high school coordinator/counselor and a Parent Waiver regarding Middle School students taking High School Courses Waiver must be signed **before the beginning of the semester and must show as HS level on the Master Agreement.
 Courses will not be considered for HS level approval retroactively.

-**Newly enrolled students will have 2-4 weeks to get courses approved.
+*Newly enrolled students at the beginning will have 2 weeks to get courses approved.

 Excel Academy offers a wide variety of field trips and community events to currently enrolled students and their families.
-Trips include the zoo, library and museum tours, arts & crafts, kite flying, whale watching, food drives, movie nights, holiday events and so much more.
-Excel Academy’s Community Coordinator will be working throughout each school year to provide engaging, interactive, fun and educational opportunities for students and parents to participate in.
+Field trips include whale watching, plays, libraries, amusement parks, museum tours, and so much more.
+Excel Academy’s Community Manager will be working throughout each school year to provide engaging, interactive, and educational opportunities for students and parents to participate in and around their community.
 Participation on the part of students and parents is optional.
 Excel Academy does not provide transportation to and from these events.
 California Education Code Section 35330(d) provides that all persons participating in an excursion shall be deemed to have waived all claims against Excel Academy for injury, illness or death occurring during/by reason of an excursion.
-If you would like to learn more about upcoming Excel Academy field trips, click here.

 At Excel Academy, we are committed to serving all students, including those with special needs.
 Special education and related services are available at no cost.
 We partner with the Sonoma County Charter SELPA, and for students without identified special needs who are experiencing academic challenges, Excel Academy implements a multi-tiered approach to supporting students through the SST (Student Success Team) process by providing research-based supports/interventions at various levels based on each student’s needs within the general education environment.
-At any point, if parents/guardians or the school team have concerns regarding a student’s academic progress or suspect that a disability is impacting a student’s ability to adequately progress within the general education environment, they can contact Excel Academy at 949-387-7822
+At any point, if parents/guardians or the school team have concerns regarding a student’s academic progress or suspect that a disability is impacting a student’s ability to adequately progress within the general education environment, they should contact their Teacher or Record.

 Vendor List Located on Website